Craftsman CMCBL730P1 - 20V 410 CFM Cordless Brushless Blower

 The following charts are provided to give you an idea how the key specs of the Craftsman CMCBL730P1 compare with handheld leaf blowers of similar voltage (between 18 and 24V).

-- As far as cordless handheld blowers in the 18 to 24V range go, the Craftsman CMCBL730P1 tips the scales on the heavier bare tool side at 6.6 lbs.
+- The Craftsman CMCBL730P1 carries a heavier bare tool build than many cordless handheld blowers in the 18 to 24V range, weighing 6.6 lbs.
 To enjoy the lowest possible weight in this category, you could have a look at the Worx WG543 which is only 2.3 lbs the bare tool.

-- Its maximum air speed of 110 MPH positions it solidly in the middle when compared to other battery-operated handheld blowers between 18 and 24V.
+- Its max air speed of 110 MPH places it at the approximate midpoint in comparison to other battery-operated handheld blowers between 18 and 24V.
 If you wish to benefit from air expelled at the fastest possible speed, the Makita XBU07SM1 and its 143 MPH could be an option to consider.

 - The CMCBL730P1 is powerful, with an airflow rating of 410 CFM (cubic feet per minute).
 This is certainly on the high end compared to other cordless handheld blowers with a comparable voltage.
 If air volume is important to you, the Dewalt DCBL724W1, with 550 CFM, could be in your good books.